MechWarrior 5: Mercenaries: Plot

-The player takes the role of "Commander Mason", the only son of Nikolai Mason, commanding officer of Nik's Cavaliers, a small mercenary outfit whose home base is on the Federated Suns world of De Berry circa 3015.
+The player takes the role of "Commander Mason", the only son of Nikolai Mason, commanding officer of Nik's Cavaliers, a small mercenary outfit whose home base is on the Federated Suns world of De Berry in 3015.
 Having come of age and taking a rebuilt 'Centurion' model BattleMech through its paces with his father, this training mission is interrupted by a surprise attack by a mysterious mercenary unit demanding information from Nikolai.
-Refusing to divulge the coordinates they seek, Nikolai orders his son to return to base and flee aboard the unit's Leopard-class DropShip, sacrificing his life to ensure their escape.
+Refusing to divulge mysterious coordinates that they seek, Nikolai orders his son to return to base and flee aboard the unit's DropShip, sacrificing his life to ensure their escape.

-Reduced to just two BattleMechs, Mason and the survivors of the Cavaliers (Ryana Campbell, the operations officer of Nik's Cavaliers whom Mason considers family, and Fahad Arazad, the chief technician) reach out to Sebastian Spears, a high level agent of the company Interstellar Expeditions and a long-term friend of his father who provides assistance in escaping the system.
-Armed with a reused mercenary registration number to mask their origins, Commander Mason must rebuild his command to locate and defeat his enemies and avenge his father, as well as uncover the secret his father took to his grave.
+Reduced to just two BattleMechs, Mason and the survivors of the Cavaliers (Ryana Campbell, the operations officer, and Fahad Arazad, the chief technician) reach out to Sebastian Spears, a high level agent of the company Interstellar Expeditions and a long-term friend of his father who provides assistance in escaping the system.
+Using a re-used mercenary registration number to mask their origins, Commander Mason must rebuild his command to locate and defeat his enemies and avenge his father, as well as uncover the secret his father took to his grave.

-As Mason completes missions over time, Nik's Cavaliers' reputation grows and they build up a lance of progressively stronger 'Mechs with veteran pilots.
+As Mason completes missions over time, Nik's Cavaliers' reputation grows and they build up a company of progressively stronger 'Mechs with veteran pilots.
 After leaving Federated Suns space for the Free World's League in search of leads, they finally learn the name of the mercenary outfit who attacked them: Black Inferno.
-Through a series of skirmishes against Black Inferno taking place from the Free World's League to Steiner-controlled space, including one which almost turned disastrous when Black Inferno ambushed them, Mason finds out that there are in fact two persons responsible for his father's death: Andreas Kane, leader of Black Inferno who piloted the 'King Crab' 'Mech that killed Nikolai, and Kenzo Yamata, who gave the order.
-Yamata is a representative of the immensely powerful company ComStar: controllers of virtually all interstellar communication, and Black Inferno's benefactor.
+Through a series of skirmishes against Black Inferno taking place from the Free World's League to the Lyran Commonwealth, Mason finds out that there are in fact two people responsible for his father's death: Andreas Kane, leader of Black Inferno (who killed Nikolai), and Kenzo Yamata, who gave the order.
+Yamata is a high-ranking member of the immensely powerful and secretive company ComStar: controllers of virtually all interstellar communication, and Black Inferno's benefactor.

-At Spear's recommendation, Nik's Cavaliers raids Black Inferno's repair and salvage base for stronger 'Mechs in preparation for an attack on Black Inferno's stronghold.
-Zavarov, an elite officer of Black Inferno who participated in the attack on De Berry, pilots Nikolai's 'Victor' 'Mech as a form of psychological warfare against Mason.
-Nonetheless, Mason kills her and retrieves his father's 'Mech.
+At Spear's recommendation, Nik's Cavaliers raid Black Inferno's repair and salvage base for stronger 'Mechs in preparation for an attack on Black Inferno's stronghold.
+Zavarov, an elite officer of Black Inferno, pilots Nikolai's 'Victor' 'Mech as a form of psychological warfare against Mason.
+Mason kills her and retrieves his father's 'Mech.
 With enough firepower at last, Nik's Cavaliers launch an all-out attack on Black Inferno's final base.
-There, Mason faces off against Kane in his 'King Crab'.
-Though Mason prevails and even destroys the entire Black Inferno base, Yamata had escaped using Kane as a distraction.
+There, Mason faces off against Kane in his 'King Crab' 'Mech.
+Though Mason prevails and even destroys the entire Black Inferno base, Yamata escapes, using Kane as a distraction.